open-telemetry/opentelemetry.io/content/en/docs/demo/services/frontend.md

 - `root: true` will create a new trace, setting this span as the root.
 - `links` are used to specify links to other spans (even within another trace) that should be referenced.
-- `attributes` are key/value pairs added to a span, typically used for application context.
+- `attributes` are key-value pairs added to a span, typically used for application context.

 ```typescript